jonasjberg/autonameow/notes/ebook_analysis.md

   in the text higher.
 Often, more than one type of ISBN-number is listed.
   ISBN-10, ISBN-13, ISBN for the e-book, etc.

+DOI
+---
+DOI (Digital Object Identifiers) are unique identifiers similar to ISBN-numbers.
+They are commonly used in scientific literature.
+Would be integrated into `autonameow` in a manner close to that of ISBN-numbers.

 Date/Time
 ---------